Foundational Materials Assignment

 4. Abstract: Explain what your research contributes to the scholarly conversation.
 Your abstract should explain your argument in more detail and provide an idea of what support you are using and why your claim is significant.

-5. Annotated bibliography: How are you positioning your argument in relation to that of other scholars?
+5. Literature Review: How are you positioning your argument in relation to that of other scholars?
 Which ones do you agree with or disagree with?
 Of the ones that agree, how will your work differ from or add to theirs?
 Are you deviating from other scholarship in some ways?
 Building upon it?
 Providing meta-commentary on it?

 • Which sources are you using for evidence?